miking-lang/miking/README.md

 uses the built-in function `print` which has the type `String -> Unit`, i.e., it prints a string and returns the unit type.
 In the rest of this section, we will leave out the `mexpr` keyword, and just write the MExpr itself.

-The current documentation of the prelude is implicit via code containing `utest` expressions.
+The current documentation of intrinsics is implicit via code containing `utest` expressions.
 Please see the following files:

 * [Boolean intrinsics](test/mexpr/bool.mc)